goffinet/gitlab-ci/README.md

       - ebooks/${CI_PROJECT_NAME}.pdf
     expire_in: 1 day
   only:
-    - master # this job will affect only the 'master' branch the 'pdf' job will build your document in pdf format
+    - master # this job will affect only the 'master' branch

 # the 'epub' job will build your document in epub format
 epub: